AbaSheger/abasheger.github.io/README.md

 - Enhanced the UI with improved styling, animations, and transitions.
 - Added interactive elements for a more engaging user experience.
 - Created additional pages for a full-fledged portfolio website.
+- Added a new "Apps" section with details about each app.

 ## Navigating the Portfolio